 The first of these families of the U8 family, with this line responsible for breeding a large number of show and sale topping stock and often among the animals picked out by visitors for their character and conformation.

-Notable members of this family include Chaileybrook 05/0002, interbreed champion at South of England 2006 and dam of former male record holder Chaileybrook 12/0008 as well as being dam of joint female breed record holder 13/0002.
+Notable members of this family include Chaileybrook 05/0002, interbreed champion at South of England 2006 and dam of former male record holder Chaileybrook 12/0008 as well as being dam of former joint female breed record holder 13/0002.

 She is also dam of our former stock sire Chaileybrook 13/0001 ‘Tadpole’ and numerous other notable animals, including Chaileybrook 14/0045, first prize shearling ewe at the National Show in 2015.